Objective: Install the core packages & Configure Openbox

 3. Using Obmenu to edit menu:

 Although edit the menu.xml text file directly is easy, I can also use a program called Obmenu to edit the file using GUI.
-The program is intuitively to use, hope you can manage on your own.
+The program is intuitively to use, and I hope you can manage on your own.

 sudo apt-get install obmenu